 Varlıkları ve Müzeler Genel Müdürlüğü, or KVMGM).
 Applicants should send a

 copy of the application also to the directors of the relevant museums.
 To expedite the process the application should contain specific and complete information about the material for study.
-In addition, if the material they wish to work with is part of an excavation, researchers must submit a letter with their application that is signed by the excavation director giving permission to carry out the research.
+In addition, if the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their application that is signed by the project director giving permission to carry out the research.
 Names and addresses for the institutions or

 directorates will be provided by the

 Turkish Embassies and Consulates.
 A descriptive list of state and private museums is accessible on the website of Turkey's Ministry of Culture and Tourism.
-The application
+Linked here are a translation of the application